joeshull/what_the_fish_betta/README.md

 	1. Create an equally balanced image set of "Fish" and "Non-Fish" images.
 	2. Convert all images to grayscale and resize to 33x33px.
 	3. Convert images to array and flatten to vector.
-	4. Train SKLearn's Logistic Regressor with 1500 images and then report results on a holdout set of 500 pictures.
+	4. Train SKLearn's Logistic Regressor with 1500 images.
+	5. Report results on a holdout set of 500 images.

 ## Image Acquisition

-Downloaded ~1000 pictures for "fish"  and 1000 pictures of "non-fish" queried from 200 ImageNet categories
+Downloaded ~1000 images for "fish"  and 1000 images of "non-fish" queried from 200 ImageNet categories

 Fish 						| Fish Eater (Non-fish) :-------------------------:|:-------------------------: